 In the final game of the non-district schedule, Permian will again host Los Fresnos.
 Last year, Mojo blasted the Falcons 56-0 under the Friday night lights of Ratliff Stadium.
 The Rio Grande Valley team will visit the Permian Basin on September 27.

-The Falcons will return a total of five starters in 2019 – three on offense and two on the defensive side of the ball.
+The Falcons return a total of five starters – three on offense and two on the defensive side of the ball.
 Los Fresnos posted a 3-7 mark in 2018.
 They managed to win one of their five District 32-6A games.
 The Falcons didn’t qualify for post-season for the first time since 2004.
 They had previously made it to the third round of the state playoffs in three out of the last four seasons.